DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - The `initialValue` for the Gift Card.
 If not specified this will default to zero and you will need to post a transaction to fund the Card later.
 - If applicable, the Card's validity period.
 This is specified by stating either or both of `startDate` and `expires` parameters and must be within the validity range set by the Program.
 - A set of `metadata` to record any significant information you would like to retain with respect to the issuance of the Card, e.g. the order and transaction IDs and the recipient's information if the card is being purchased.
-Technically, this metadata will be recorded with the initial transaction which funds the card with its initial value.
+Technically, this metadata will be recorded with the initial transaction which funds the Card with its initial value.
 - A `contactId` in case the recipient of the Gift Card is already a known customer in your system and is registered as a Lightrail Contact.
 To learn more about how to create Lightrail Contacts see the [Lightrail API Docs](https://www.lightrail.com/docs/).

 Note that since Lightrail supports creating other types of Cards using the same endpoint, you need to specify that the `cardType` is `GIFT_CARD`.